 Who will my consultation be with?

-Your consultation will be with one of our upper limb specialists, Mr. Ali Noorani, Mr. Matt Smith or Mr. Oliver Donaldson and will last approximately 30 minutes.
+Your consultation will be with one of our upper limb specialists, Mr. Ali Noorani or Mr. Matt Smith and will last approximately 30 minutes.
 You may be asked to attend for an MRI scan, prior to your appointment.

 As well as undertaking an examination, our specialists will take details of your medical history and discuss your symptoms.
 They will also detail all your treatment options and cover their potential benefits and risks.